samuel-bohman/my-personal-website/content/post/2017-10-11-install-cuda-on-ubuntu-16-04.md

 ```

 The important point is that you obtain measurements, and that the second-to-last line (`Result = PASS`) confirms that all necessary tests passed.
 Finally done!

-If this post was helpful to you, please comment below!

-Cheers `r emo::ji("smile")`